≡ Menu

 Origin of the Chi-Chi Dog Breed

-But this could simply be a result of the fact they “parent” breeds for the Chi-Chi are also more popular in Europe and Asia than the USA so who’s to say how relevant that is in regards to where this breed first originated.
+Knowing “exactly” where these little guys first originated is a bit touchy because nobody seems all that sure.
+We can say that they Chi-Chi appears to be a bit more popular in Europe and Asia than in the States.
+But this could be a result of the fact the “parent” breeds for the Chi-Chi are also more popular in Europe and Asia than the USA, so who’s to say how relevant that is regarding where this breed first originated?

 What we can tell you is…

-That because the Chi-Chi isn’t “super popular” in the United States as of yet is probably why they have been “officially” recognized as their own “breed” by the American Kennel Club (but in our opinion, it’s only a matter of time).
+That, because the Chi-Chi isn’t “super popular” in the United States as of yet, is probably why they have been “officially” recognized as their own “breed” by the American Kennel Club (but in our opinion, it’s only a matter of time).

 History of the Chi-Chi Breed